tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I kept refactoring the code of my project.
 I also implemented a view page for products of each specific user.
 Tomorrow I'll try to implement a payment system and a shopping cart.

 **Thoughts**: I was invited to do pair programming tomorrow with a friend.
 I imagine that it will be very good to me see other hands and other way of thinking.

+### Day 79 August 01, 2020

+**Today's Progress**: Today I implemented a lot of validations in my register system to prevent fake accounts.
+I created a shopping cart and implemented an algorithm very cool, I'm very happy with my evolution.
+I also learned about implement a payment system, I'll implement it as soon as possible.

+**Thoughts**: The fact is that consistency is everything.
+I'm studying every single day and I'm seeing my evolution everyday.
+I'll never give up.
+That is the secret.
+Remember it when I win.